 Firstly, Germans tend to prefer a detailed plan before actively exploring an opportunity and strictly sticking to the plan during implementation.
 Besides the favorable element of thorough planning, this approach also reflects a deeper fear of failure and seeking a sense of security and predictability.
 Deviating from the plan is often interpreted as a failure.

 But then, which plan ever is perfect and stands the test of a dynamic reality?
 Sadly, the debate then quickly tends to turn to finding a culprit when things go sour rather than making adjustments to keep moving on.

-Secondly, German hesitation and even a good amount of pessimism roots in stigma of a business failure, which seems to stick more in German society than in the United States.
-More than 9 out of 10 start-ups fail, but when a startup fails in the U.S this does not automatically translate into personal failure of the leader.
-It is much more seen as a learning experience, while a German CEO gets easily branded loser.
+Secondly, German hesitation and even a good amount of pessimism roots in the stigma of a business failure, which seems to stick more in German society than in the United States.
+More than 9 out of 10 start-ups fail, but when a startup fails in the U.S this does not automatically translate into a personal failure of the leader.
+It is much more seen as a learning experience, while a German CEO gets easily branded a loser.

 Surrounded by the ‘insurance thinking’ mentioned earlier it will be hard for the former CEO finding support for a future business or even employment in Germany after a venture failed.
-In consequence the German CEO is more motivated to beat a dead horse rather than cutting the losses and move on.
+In consequence, the German CEO is more motivated to beat a dead horse rather than cutting the losses and move on.

 Summary – Brakes on Digital Innovation in Germany